French art: Gothic

 Painting in a style that may be called "Gothic" did not appear until about 1200, nearly fifty years after the start of Gothic architecture and sculpture.
 The transition from Romanesque to Gothic is very imprecise and by no means clearly delineated, but one may see the beginning of a style that is more somber, dark, and emotional than the previous period.
 This transition occurs first in England and France around 1200, in Germany around 1220, and in Italy around 1300.
 Painting, the representation of images on a surface, was practiced during the Gothic period in four primary crafts, frescos, panel paintings, manuscript illumination, and stained glass.
 Frescoes continued to be used as the main pictorial narrative craft on church walls in southern Europe as a continuation of early Christian and Romanesque traditions.
 In the north, stained glass and manuscript illumination remained the dominant art form until the fifteenth century.

 A page from the Ingeborg Psalter, Northern France, c.
 1195.

-At the end of the 14th century and during the 15th century French princely courts such as those of the dukes of Burgundy, the duke of Anjou or the duke of Berry as well as the pope and the cardinals in Avignon employed renowned painters, such as the Limbourg Brothers, Barthélemy d'Eyck, Enguerrand Quarton, Jean Fouquet or Nicolas Froment who developed the so-called International Gothic style that spread through Europe and incorporated the new Flemish influence as well as the innovations of the Italian early Renaissance artists.
+At the end of the 14th century and during the 15th century French princely courts such as those of the dukes of Burgundy, the duke of Anjou or the duke of Berry as well as the pope and the cardinals in Avignon employed renowned painters, such as the Netherlandish Limbourg Brothers, Barthélemy d'Eyck and Jean Hey and the French painters Enguerrand Quarton, Jean Fouquet or Nicolas Froment who developed the so-called International Gothic style that spread through Europe and incorporated the new Flemish influence and, later, the innovations of the Italian early Renaissance artists.
+Sculptors from Flanders and the Netherlands - then mostly part of the Burgundian Netherlands as they were ruled by the Dukes of Burgundy, a cadet branch of the Valois - also worked extensivly for the dukes Philip the Bold and John the Fearless, like Claus Sluter, who created the well of Moses in Dijon, and Claus de Werve.
+They renovated gothic sculpture with a new sense of expression and a more natutalistic style and were later joined by the Spanish Jean de la Huerta and the French Antoine Le Moiturier.

 Northern France was also the main European center for illuminated manuscripts production.
 Illuminated manuscripts represent the most complete record of Gothic painting, providing a record of styles in places where no monumental works have otherwise survived.